Security Best Practices

 To help protect sensitive data, we recommend you follow these best practices when working with Moropo.

 If your app relies on user accounts, create dedicated test accounts instead of using real accounts during test runs.
 You may even wish to create and delete accounts during a single test run.
-Moropo's email helper can assist with this.
+Moropo's can assist with this.

 Every test run in Moropo is screen recorded.
 So only enter data into your test scripts that are allowed to be recorded as part of your organisational policies.

 All users in your organisation can view, edit and delete test and results data.
 Admins have permission to invite and remove users.
-It's important that you use Moropo's team management functionality to remove old users and keep the list of admins up-to-date.
+It's important that you use Moropo's functionality to remove old users and keep the list of admins up-to-date.